Have a question?

 Wuhan Playa Maya Water Park opened in June 2015 in Hubei, China.
 Aquatic offerings at the attraction include the lazy river, Maya Beach, Mayan Water Village, Small Horn, Super Tornado, Giant Bowl and Cyclone Wave.
 Wuhan Playa Maya also offers two themed restaurants, Mayan and Drifters.

-Wuhan Playa Maya Water Park covers 160,000 square metres and is adjacent to Happy Valley Wuhan, run by OCT Group.
+Wuhan Playa Maya Water Park spans 160,000 square metres and neighbours Happy Valley Wuhan, run by OCT Group.
 OCT operates eight Happy Valley theme parks across China.
 It also owns and operates OCT East, Window of the World and Splendid China.
-Intamin, a creator of record-breaking amusement rides, opened a new coaster at Happy Valley Nanjing in 2022.

 2022 attendance – 560,000